RSEng Management and Communication

 Introduction

-This module encapsulates the communication and management skills that are relevant for working in the interdisciplinary setting of RSE-professionals.
+This module comprises the communication and management skills that are relevant for working in the interdisciplinary setting of RSE-professionals.

 This includes but is not limited to: